 Designing the ideal Probiotic

 Countless hours and careful consideration went into developing our best-selling probiotic formula Syntol.
 Syntol is a daily probiotic, but so much more, combining prebiotics as well as probiotic spores and enzymes.
 Probiotic spores or “seeds” are superior to typical probiotics, as they are not as susceptible to acidic digestion and are extremely shelf stable.
 Spores germinate in the intestinal tract, attaching to the intestinal wall and have much higher survivability than non-spores, quickly restoring intestinal balance.
 Syntol’s Acid Armor® delivery capsules further defend against acidic breakdown by defending the ingredients from stomach acid.

 Syntol’s enzyme and probiotic blend was specifically designed to minimize probiotic detox.
-Specialized enzymes are added to remove toxins and the probiotics are carefully selected non-competitive strains that do not interfere with other strains in your microbiome.
+Specialized enzymes are added to breakdown the organisms responsible for toxins and the probiotics are carefully selected non-competitive strains that do not interfere with other strains in your microbiome.
 This unique formula helps to cleanse the digestive system while limiting the uncomfortable detox.
 Syntol’s unique ingredients help digest dead and decaying organisms away before they can release potential chemicals and toxins, which helps to limit potential symptoms or signs of detox.

 BLOOD SAMPLE BEFORE SYNTOL